cieslakmp/sendient-technical-task/AUDIT.md

 2. Fix the fixme bug in src\lib\actions\server.actions.ts input: any removes TypeScript safety.
 Any input is accepted.
 Added a Zod schema.
 Replaced input: any.

+3. Soft-delete columns exist but no query ever filters on them.
+Made changes to the queries.

 ## What I fixed and why

 _(For each fix: where it was, what was wrong, and why this one was worth fixing first.)_